xen0vas/UserManager/README.md

 - in order to avoid creating a symbolic link or simply copying the file into `/bin` folder, use `make install` instead

-- add the following lines in `usermanager.pro` file which produced from `qmake`
+- add the following lines in `usermanager.pro` which produced from `qmake`

 ````````````````````````````````````
 # installation